 - My AS: this includes the AS number of the BGP router, the routers will have to agree on the AS number(s) and it also defines if they will be running iBGP or eBGP.

 - Hold Time: if BGP doesn’t receive any keepalive or update messages from the other side for the duration of the hold time then it will declare the other side ‘dead’ and it will tear down the BGP session.
 By default the hold time is set to 180 seconds on Cisco IOS routers, the keepalive message is sent every 60 seconds.
-Both routers have to agree on the hold time or there won’t be a BGP session.
+BGP routers will use the lowest configured hold down timer.

 - BGP Identifier: this is the local BGP router ID which is elected just like OSPF does:

 - Use the router-ID that was configured manually with the bgp router-id command.

 - Use the highest IP address on a loopback interface.

 - Use the highest IP address on a physical interface.

 - Optional Parameters: here you will find some optional capabilities of the BGP router.
 This field has been added so that new features could be added to BGP without having to create a new version.Things you might find here are: